aziontech/edgesql-shell/README.md

 		- Datatype (F32_BLOB / FLOAT32)
 		- Use vector function to convert vector from string representation into the binary format
 	- From file files: CSV or XLSX capability
-	- From databases: Mysql or PostgreSQL
+	- From databases: Mysql, PostgreSQL or SQLite
 	- From Kaggle Datasets
 	- From libSQL from Turso
 - Error handling and graceful exit